matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 * Non-functional testing tools – allow the tester to perform non-functional testing that is difficult or impossible to perform manually
 * DevOps tools – support the DevOps delivery pipeline, workflow tracking, automated build process(es), CI/CD
 * Collaboration tools – facilitate communication
-* Tools supporting scalability and deployment standardization (e.g., virtual machines, containerization tools)
+* Tools supporting scalability and deployment standardisation (e.g., virtual machines, containerisation tools)
 * Any other tool that assists in testing (e.g., a spreadsheet is a test tool in the context of testing)

 # 6.2.
 Benefits and Risks of Test Automation